YOUSSEFSAIDI/Secure-Forwarding-Protocol-for-Software-Defined-Networking/README.md

 investigating a new protocol for packet forwarding based on digital signatures.
 Informally, a packet contains a signature that is updated at each visited host of the network.

-The aim of this semester project is to come up with a prototypical implementation of this secure forwarding solution within the Software Defined Networking (SDN) architecture.
+The aim of this project is to come up with a prototypical implementation of this secure forwarding solution within the Software Defined Networking (SDN) architecture.
 The solution will be integrated with SDN’s packet forwarding mechanisms with an extension of OpenFlow protocols using Mininet as the target environment.

 SDN has been widely developed to simplify the management and control over large networks, thanks to the separation of the control plane and data plane.
 OpenFlow, that enables SDN, is a communication protocol that allows network